Italian Wedding Soup with Orzo and Mini Meatballs

 Wedding soup — it’s a meal that shows up in almost every Italian American family, yet somehow each version can be so different.
 In the small New England city where I grew up, each auntie, neighbor, and Sunday-dinner nonna had their spin.
 Bigger meatballs or tiny ones, escarole or spinach, pastina or orzo.
 I tasted them all.
 That’s why I’ve always loved this soup.
 It’s comfort, tradition, and personality all in one bowl.

 And here’s the funny part: When I got married, I actually eloped.
-After attending what felt like hundreds of weddings growing up, I managed to skip the big event entirely.
+After attending what felt like hundreds of weddings growing up, I managed to skip the big event entirely!
 So, this recipe is a personal twist on a soup you’d be happy to devour at a big, fat Italian wedding — hearty, joyful, and meant for sharing.

-- Greens: Traditional wedding soup has escarole that simmers for a lonnnnnng time — so long that it practically dissolves into sludge.
+Traditional wedding soup has escarole that simmers for a lonnnnnng time — so long that it practically dissolves into sludge.
 As a kid, I could never get past the mushy texture.
 So in my version, the greens go in right at the end, just long enough to wilt.
 Unless you live somewhere with Italian markets, it can hard to find escarole.
 I use spinach for this recipe because it’s readily available, year round.
 Use other tender greens like baby kale or even chopped Swiss chard.

 Ingredients